How the velocity estimator works

 Major Concepts

 We feed your previous velocities into the Student’s t-distribution.
-I settled on using this distribution after a fair amount of research and trial error of which distribution to use.
-Mainly because this allows the use of small sample size compared so something like the normal distribution.
+I settled on using this distribution after a fair amount of research and trial and error of which distribution to use.
+Mainly because this allows the use of small sample sizes compared to something like the normal distribution.

 It calculates the mean, the confidence interval and the distribution curve (displayed in the table).